Engee documentation

 Yes

-# Height vector for inlets A and B — vector of height of ports A and B
+# Height vector for inlets A and B — height vector of ports A and B

 Details

-Vector of port heights for enabled input ports A and B. The parameters Height vector for inlets A and B is a vector of values corresponding to the height of each input port starting from port A. Each element of this vector must be greater than or equal to 0.
+The vector of port heights for the enabled input ports A and B. Parameter Height vector for inlets A and B It is a vector of values corresponding to the height of each input port, starting from port A. Each element of this vector must be greater than or equal to 0.

 Dependencies

-To use this parameter, set the parameter Number of inlets to one of the values: 2.
+To use this parameter, set for the parameter Number of inlets one of the values is: 2.

 Units